 With English-speaking staff, an excellent breakfast buffet, and luggage storage facilities if your room is not quite ready when you check in, the NH Ravenna is ideal for your stay.

 How to see Ravenna in one day

-There are no less than eight ancient monuments in the historic city of Ravenna that are a Unesco world heritage site.
+No less than eight ancient monuments in the historic city of Ravenna are UNESCO world heritage sites.
 But Ravenna, once the capital of the western Roman empire, is best known for its breathtaking early Christian and Byzantine wall mosaics.

-Start the day at the train station, it’s a central meeting point and located in the heart of the city.
-Walk past Giardino Speyer park towards the arian baptistery, Battistero degli Ariani, located on Piazzetta degli Ariani.
+Start the day at the train station, a central meeting point in the city’s heart.
+Walk past Giardino Speyer park towards the Arian baptistery, Battistero degli Ariani, located on Piazzetta degli Ariani.

 From here, visit Basilica di Sant’Apollinare Nuovo on Via di Roma.
-It’s an easy walk and shouldn’t take more than about 15 minutes.
-This is your starting point for seeing the first Ravenna Byzantine mosaics and what must surely be the most beautiful mosaics in the world.
+It’s an easy walk and shouldn’t take about 15 minutes.
+This is your starting point for seeing the first Ravenna Byzantine mosaics and what must surely be the most beautiful in the world.

 The best of Ravenna Byzantine and Christian mosaics

-After you have been inside, continue your walking tour in this order before heading into the center of the city.
+After you have been inside, continue your walking tour in this order before heading into the city’s center.